 Lewis brings more than three decades of transforming early stage startups into fast-growth companies and has earned a reputation as a focused, inspirational leader.
 In 2007, Lewis joined consumer-only venture capital firm, Maveron as General Partner.
 In addition, he served on the executive teams that took Onvia and HouseValues public.
 Early in his career, Lewis served as one of the youngest chiefs of staff on Capitol Hill for Congresswoman Louise Slaughter (NY), Congress’ only microbiologist, who is credited for championing the Genetic Information Nondiscrimination Act (GINA).
 Lewis is immediate past President of the Harborview Medical Center Board of Trustees, where he’s served for 14 years.
-He also serves on the University of Washington Medicine Board.
+He also served on the University of Washington Medicine Board.

 Lee Hood, MD, PhD, is a pioneer in the systems approach to biology and medicine.
 His research has focused on molecular immunology, biotechnology, and genomics.
 Dr. Hood began his career at Caltech, where he and his colleagues developed the DNA gene sequencer and synthesizer and the protein synthesizer and sequencer, which paved the way for mapping the human genome.
 A pillar in the biotechnology field, Dr. Hood has played a role in founding more than fourteen biotechnology companies, including Amgen, Applied Biosystems, Darwin, and Integrated Diagnostics.